 Unlike conventional digital currencies, which are embedded in state-backed systems and supported by institutional and regulatory frameworks, cryptocurrencies have no physical counterpart and no institutional guarantor.
 They are nothing more than computer code: sequences of numbers and letters that circulate without sovereign anchoring.

-In doing so, cryptocurrencies challenge two material attributes whose historical coexistence has defined what counts as “money”: stability and differentiation.
+Cryptocurrencies challenge two material attributes whose historical coexistence has defined what counts as “money”: stability and differentiation.
 They are not grounded in any tangible substance and do not benefit from the trust conferred by a central bank or a sovereign state.
-Being entirely immaterial, they also lack the immediate capacity—once provided by coins and banknotes—to distinguish what is money from what is not, and to mark clearly what belongs to a particular individual and what does not.
+Unlike coins and banknotes, immaterial cryptocurrencies do not allow an immediate distinction between money and non-money, nor do they clearly mark what belongs to a particular individual.

-Experiments with cryptographic currencies already took place during the first decade of the twenty-first century, but they entered broad public consciousness only with the emergence of Bitcoin.
-Its origins date to October 31, 2008, when an online manifesto was published under the name Satoshi Nakamoto—an enigmatic internet figure.
-Three months later, on January 3, 2009, the creation of the “Genesis Block”—the first block in the Bitcoin blockchain—was reported, marking the currency’s formal launch.
+Experiments with cryptocurrencies began during the first decade of the twenty-first century and entered broad public consciousness with the release of Bitcoin on October 31, 2008.
+An online manifesto introducing Bitcoin was published under the name Satoshi Nakamoto, an enigmatic internet figure.
+Three months later, on January 3, 2009, the “Genesis Block,” the first block in the Bitcoin blockchain, was created, marking the currency’s formal launch.

-Unlike earlier digital currencies, which remained largely confined to narrow technological circles, Bitcoin’s emergence was accompanied by a loud and conspicuous public campaign.
-Its creators and promoters sought to compensate for the lack of stability and differentiation inherent in immaterial money by offering functional substitutes.
+Unlike earlier digital currencies, which remained confined mainly to narrow technological circles, Bitcoin’s emergence was accompanied by a loud and conspicuous public campaign.
+Its creators and promoters sought to compensate for the instability and lack of differentiation inherent in immaterial money by offering functional substitutes.
 One was trust in mathematical laws—presented as universal, ancient, and resistant to political manipulation.
-The other was blockchain technology: a system that records and publicizes every transaction associated with each “coin,” allowing any user to trace operations, verify them, and independently detect irregular or suspicious behavior. ..
+The other was blockchain technology: a system that records and publicizes every transaction associated with each “coin,” allowing any user to trace operations, verify them, and independently detect irregular or suspicious behavior.

-At the same time, Bitcoin’s advocates understood that widespread adoption required appealing to the ways in which thousands of years of civilization have shaped money as a material object.
-Because the currency itself lacked physical substance, the public was invited to imagine it as if it possessed one.
-Accordingly, the language surrounding Bitcoin borrowed heavily from the world of tangible money—terms such as “wallet,” “ledger,” and “mining.”
-Promotional imagery further depicted the currency in a gold-like hue, evoking the arduous labor of nineteenth-century gold miners in the American West and the promise of rapid wealth accumulated beyond established social and institutional frameworks.
+Bitcoin’s advocates understood that widespread adoption would require drawing on the thousands of years of civilization that had shaped money as a material object.
+Although the currency itself lacked physical substance, the public was urged to imagine that it had one.
+To promote this concept, the language surrounding Bitcoin borrowed heavily from the world of tangible money, using terms such as “wallet,” “ledger,” and “mining.”
+Promotional imagery depicted the currency in a gold-like hue, evoking the arduous labor of nineteenth-century gold miners in the American West and the promise of rapid wealth accumulated beyond established social and institutional frameworks.

 Yet Bitcoin’s success cannot be explained by marketing alone.
-It must also be understood within the broader technological and social context in which it emerged.
-The late 2000s were marked simultaneously by growing technological enthusiasm and by a profound erosion of trust in the banking system.
-In 2008, the American banking system collapsed in a crisis that reverberated worldwide, and revelations of irresponsible conduct by major financial institutions fueled widespread anti-establishment and anti-government sentiment.
-This collapse created fertile ground for alternative monetary visions—precisely the moment Bitcoin’s creators sought to seize.
-In the manifesto published under the name of its mysterious author, the banking system was portrayed as manipulating people’s money and betraying the trust of its customers.
+It must also be considered within the broader technological and social context in which it emerged.
+Bitcoin was launched amid rising technological enthusiasm and a profound erosion of trust in the banking system.
+In 2008, the American banking system collapsed in a crisis that reverberated around the world, and revelations of irresponsible conduct by major financial institutions fueled widespread anti-establishment and anti-government sentiment.
+This collapse created fertile ground for alternative monetary visions, an opportunity that Bitcoin’s creators sought to seize.
+In the manifesto published under the name of its mysterious author, the banking system was portrayed as manipulating people’s money and betraying its customers’ trust.
 From this diagnosis followed a clear conclusion: the time had come for individuals to reclaim direct control over their economic assets.

-Before long, the idyllic picture began to unravel—the image of ordinary people sitting at home after work, “mining” coins that they would exchange with family members, neighbors, and friends, far from the watchful eyes of banks and tax authorities*.
-It quickly became clear that not everyone can mine cryptographic currencies.
+However, before long, the idyllic picture began to unravel.
+The image of ordinary people sitting at home after work, “mining” coins and exchanging them with family members, neighbors, and friends, far from the watchful eyes of banks and tax authorities, proved to be a mirage*.
+It quickly became clear that not everyone could mine cryptocurrencies.